 A story in The Atlantic about millennials' financial habits is garnering a fierce backlash on social media.
-The piece, "Why Aren't Millennials Saving Money?", was published in 2014 but shared again in a tweet this week.
+The piece, "Why Aren't Millennials Saving Money?", was published in 2014 but shared again in a tweet in November.

 In the piece, columnist Bouree Lam argues millennials aren't saving money because the recession led them to distrust the banks.

 She also asserts that young people don't understand finance, pointing to a 2014 study that reported half of millennials didn't grasp how pensions work.
 She does note the issue of student debt, but does not dwell on the topic.

 Social media users weighed in with their own answers to the headline's query.

 They criticized the piece for minimizing the unique financial strains facing the millennial generation.